dhpiggott/scala-json-rpc/README.md

 Status
 ------

-play-json-rpc is actively maintained and used in multiple production systems.
+scala-json-rpc is actively maintained and used in multiple production systems.
 Both the server and client side of [Liquidity](https://play.google.com/store/apps/details?id=com.dhpcs.liquidity) use it.
 Liquidity is the system that originally motivated development.